FILING FOR DIVORCE

 Divorce is difficult, complicated, and stressful, but the right guidance can make the process easier.

 Every marriage has its up and down, which means that divorce is always a possibility.
 If you decide to end your marriage and open a new chapter in your life, you can count on Barrows Firm in Southlake, Texas, for legal counsel.
-We offer guidance to help you work your way through the series of financial, emotional, and legal challenges that surround divorce.
+We offer guidance to help you work your way through the series of financial, emotional, and legal challenges that surround divorce in Texas.

 With years of experience dealing with divorce cases, we are confident that we can successfully negotiate for an amicable settlement.
 We will aggressively represent your interest in court (if your case goes to trial).